1. What is Cost of attendance (COA)?

 6. When do I apply for financial aid?

 Students must apply for financial aid each academic year.
 At City College of New York, the academic year consists of the Summer, Fall and Spring semesters.
-Financial aid applications are available in early January for the upcoming academic year.
+FAFSA is available starting October 1st every year and the CCNY Financial aid applications are available in early January for the upcoming academic year.
 Students should apply as early as possible using their family's most accurate income and/or tax return information from the previous year.

 Refer to the federal financial aid filing instructions: Filling Out the FAFSA